call us: (905) 456 9969

 Additionally, your conduct through mediation and dispute resolution can play a factor in the ultimate decision regarding parenting time, custody, and child/spousal support.
 Given the emotional volatility of the situation, there is extreme benefit in having an experienced Family Lawyer advance your interests on your behalf to ensure it is done respectfully, and does not harm your chances at a favourable settlement.

-In Canada, only residents are typically allowed to file for divorce under the Divorce Act.
+In Canada, only residents are typically allowed to file for divorce under the Divorce Law Act.
 If neither spouse resides in Canada, they cannot get a divorce there.
 However, an exception exists under the Civil Marriage Act, which permits marriage dissolution if two criteria are fulfilled: the marriage must have occurred in Canada, and neither spouse can annul the marriage in their country due to its lack of recognition of the Canadian marriage.

 To initiate the process under the Civil Marriage Act, the individuals must apply to the Superior Court in the province where they are married.
 Consulting a family law office in that province can guide the necessary steps, and information can also be secured from either a Superior Court the Department of Justice, or the Attorney General in the respective province.